 Small and medium organizations for impact and innovation

-The Government of Canada is dedicating $100 million to a five-year pilot initiative targeted at Canadian small and medium organizations (SMOs).
+The Government of Canada is dedicating $123 million to a pilot initiative targeted at Canadian small and medium organizations (SMOs).
 This initiative seeks to engage Canadian SMOs in international assistance efforts in areas consistent with Canada’s Feminist International Assistance Policy.

-This pilot initiative is a direct response to feedback we received during the International Assistance Review consultations to provide predictable opportunities to Canadian SMOs to apply for funding.
-It seeks to diversify Global Affairs Canada’s partnerships and enhance the impacts of our international assistance investments.
+This pilot initiative is a direct response to feedback we received during the International assistance review consultations to provide predictable opportunities for Canadian SMOs to apply for funding.
+It seeks to diversify Global Affairs Canada’s (GAC’s) partnerships and enhance the impacts of our international assistance investments.

-- The Development Impact Window will fund thematic programming by SMOs through calls for proposals.
+- The Development Impact Window funds thematic programming by SMOs through calls for proposals on international development projects.

-- Increase effectiveness of SMOs to deliver sustainable results in support of the Canada’s Feminist International Assistance Policy and the Sustainable Development Goals;
+- increase the effectiveness of SMOs in delivering sustainable results that support the Feminist International Assistance Policy and the UN’s Sustainable Development Goals;

-- Foster knowledge-sharing between Canadians SMOs and their local partners; and;
+- foster knowledge-sharing between Canadians SMOs and their local partners.

 - International assistance review